malloydata/malloy/packages/malloy-syntax-highlight/README.md

 This package's TextMate tokenization tests verify both the scope names (ex. _constant.numeric.date_, _keyword.control.select_) applied to patterns and the foreground text color applied by those styles.

-TextMate tests are written in TypeScript and Jasmine, making use of ts-node to run the Jasmine binary on files with the suffix `.spec.ts` per the `jasmine.json` configuration. `grammars/malloy/malloy.spec.ts` provides an example test for the Malloy grammar using the Dark+ theme, including the config object for the test which can be found in `test/config/textmate/malloyDarkPlusConfig.ts`.
+TextMate tests are written in TypeScript and Jest in files with the suffix `.spec.ts`. `grammars/malloy/malloy.spec.ts` provides an example test for the Malloy grammar using the Dark+ theme, including the config object for the test which can be found in `test/config/textmate/malloyDarkPlusConfig.ts`.
 You'll notice that this is the same config that is used to generate tokenizations artifacts above.

 To run all TextMate tests, use: